 Traffic congestion within Bodie Island is not identified as a problem currently.
 However, in 2006, an Outer Banks Visitors Bureau visitor research study found that although most (95%) of visitors to the Outer Banks found the regional transportation system easy or somewhat easy to access, over half (61%) thought that traffic throughout the region had gotten either a little or a lot worse over the past several years.
-The public perception of worsening regional travel conditions, coupled with projections by the North Carolina Department of Transportation (NCDOT) for the Bonner Bridge that traffic volumes will increase and lead to lower roadway level of service (for more information see Section 3.2 of the Conditions Inventory Assessment), is an important future consideration for transportation in the region, including Bodie Island District.2
+The public perception of worsening regional travel conditions, coupled with projections by the North Carolina Department of Transportation (NCDOT) that traffic volumes will increase and lead to lower roadway level of service, 2 is an important future consideration for transportation in the region, including Bodie Island District.
+3